write a reply

 It was mentioned in Random Thoughts, but I'm in the camp of moving away from using the phrase "trigger warning" in relation to online content in general and moving more towards "content warning" or in the case of skinning having a section for "Please Tag".
 I think with trigger warning being the more popular term it's diluting the gravity of what a trigger is, but also in collaborative spaces it's important to be aware of peoples squicks just as much as it is their triggers.
 So, content warning just makes more sense.
 It's a warning of the content for anyone who might not want to engage with or read a certain type of content.

-, an 18+ panfandom set in nyc
+Solar Waltz, an 18+ panfandom set in NYC

 the chalk prince